Consumer staples, financials lift FTSE 100 after worst week since February - NewsBreak

 Consumer staples, financials lift FTSE 100 after worst week since February

-(Reuters) -London’s FTSE 100 ended higher on Friday, helped by gains in consumer staple stocks and financials, while a clutch of corporate updates helped investors look past a surprise drop in retail sales.
+Aug 20 (Reuters) - London's FTSE 100 ended higher on Friday, helped by gains in consumer staple stocks and financials, while a clutch of corporate updates helped investors look past a surprise drop in retail sales.

-Dollar-earning consumer staples stocks, including Unilever, British American Tobacco and Imperial Brands, gained between 0.6% and 2.5% on a weaker pound.
+Dollar-earning consumer staples stocks, including Unilever (ULVR.L), British American Tobacco (BATS.L) and Imperial Brands (IMB.L), gained between 0.6% and 2.5% on a weaker pound.

 The blue-chip FTSE 100 has recovered nearly 28% from October 2020 lows to settle near its 7,100 level on support from easy central bank policies, but a recent slowdown in economic growth and rising virus cases have capped further gains.